bytecodealliance/wasmtime/docs/contributing-release-process.md

    * Please make sure to update the `RELEASES.md` at this point to include the `Released on` date by pushing directly to the branch associated with the PR.
+4. **Forward-port the release notes to main**
+   * Once the release is done, please forward-port the release notes to the `RELEASES.md` on the main branch, to ensure consistency in future releases.

 After a patch release has been made you'll also want to double-check that the release notes on the patch branch are in sync with the `main` branch.